 Welcoming neighbors into the community has been a popular tradition in many parts of the world.
-They’re expressed in different ways.
+They’re expressed in different ways for different countries.
 For example, in Colonial America, it was customary to give pineapple as it was the sign of hospitality.
 Of course, this tradition was heavily influenced by European nations.

-The following are customary traditions on how some countries say “welcome” to those who are new in the neighborhood.
+The following are customary traditions on how some countries say “welcome” to those who are new in the neighborhood or visiting the various different countries.

 The French will invite new neighbors for a short “l’apéritif” which is a late afternoon snack of cured sausages and cheese.
 Those who live in the countryside will often have a barbecue instead.

-While there is no rule book on what to give, the tradition is to gift a plate of baked cookies to the new neighbors.
-Others will cook up their most delicious meals and hand deliver them to welcome newcomers.
+While there is no rule book on what to give in the United States, the tradition is to gift a plate of baked cookies to the new neighbors.
+Others will cook up their most delicious meals and hand-deliver them to welcome newcomers.
 Along with that, it’s customary to share takeout menus of their favorite local restaurant.

 Italians will give a broom to new neighbors to sweep away old elements to make room for the new.
 It is also believed that doing so, it removes pesky spirits that linger in the home.
 When a new couple moves to their new home, many people will gift uncooked rice as a sign for “fertile” blessings.
 Others will give olive oil to keep the two together.